camunda-community-hub/connector-8-CMIS/lightCMISserver/README.md

 # Introduction
 This server is started in a docker image.
-The soyurce is available here
+The source is available here
 https://hub.docker.com/r/exoplatform/lightweightcmisserver

 # pull the image